botlabs-gg/yagpdb-docs-v2/content/docs/moderation/advanced-automoderator/overview.md

 ### Lists

-As mentioned above, lists are used to store words or domains that you want to use as black- or whitelist triggers in your rules.
+As mentioned above, lists are used to store words or domains that you want to use as black- or allowlist triggers in your rules.

 Multiple entries in word lists are separated by either a newline or a space.
-Entries in word lists must be single words containing no spaces; to blacklist complete phrases, use a regex trigger instead.
+Entries in word lists must be single words containing no spaces; to denylist complete phrases, use a regex trigger instead.

 For website / link lists, specify _just_ the site's domain, without any protocol or path.
 Subdomains will be automatically included.
 Logically, if you want to _only_ check against some specific subdomain (and its sub-subdomains),